Marvin Labs

 Using Guidance Tracking to Evaluate Management Quality

-Evaluating managerial skill from the outside is challenging yet critical for analysts.
-Soft factors often dominate it and lacks consistency.
-However, research by Baik, Faber, and Lee (2019) and others shows that executives who make more accurate public predictions tend to demonstrate stronger managerial skill and their companies outperform peers in both operations and share price.
+Evaluating management quality from the outside is challenging yet critical for institutional investors.
+Soft factors often dominate traditional assessment approaches and lack consistency.
+However, research by Baik, Farber, and Lee (2011) shows that executives who make more accurate public predictions tend to demonstrate stronger managerial skill and their companies outperform peers in both operations and share price.

-That’s why it’s not enough to track only official guidance.
+That's why tracking only official guidance is not enough.
 We need to capture every public prediction executives make about the future.
 Are they diligent enough to craft high-quality forecasts?
 Are they disciplined enough to disclose only their highest-conviction views?
-By evaluating the quality of big and small management predictions, we provide investors with a consistent lens into managerial skills.
+By evaluating the quality of both major and minor management predictions, we provide investors with a consistent lens into managerial skills.

 Alex Hoffmann